ClojureBridge/organizing/RailsBridge-To-Do-List.md

 ## Communication things:

-* We could use better materials for a quick intro to organizing.
-The cookbook is great for all the details, but a less threatening introduction would be great.
 * I made a Git/Hub one page pull request guide that I would love help expanding: http://railsbridge.github.com/bridge_troll/.
 Suggestions?
 Send ‘em my way (lillie.chilen@gmail.com).
 * Blogging.
 We need bloggers.
 Can you blog about something (or anything even tangentially) related to RailsBridge?
 * It would be fantastic to have a topic/skills roadmap for the RoR ecosystem (and the Railsbridge curricula in particular).
 Ping the mailing list if you’re interested in working on that!

+## Outreach things

+* We could use better materials for a quick intro to organizing.
+The cookbook is great for all the details, but a less threatening introduction would be great.
+* A form!
+Where people who want to have workshops in their area can communicate this fact!

 ## Curriculum things: